Build it live, then freeze it 🧊

 Workspace YAML after replay-policy cleanup with staged action panes and auto-running observer panes

-• enter: false is applied to action panes so commands are preloaded but require explicit confirmation.
+• enter: false is applied to action panes so commands are preloaded without running automatically.

 Terminal zsh